lmt-heterodyne/SpectralLineReduction/README.md

 # SpectralLineReduction

 Spectral Line Reduction software for SEQUOIA OTF mapping.

+# LMTOY

+Working within the LMTOY environment is the preferred method of using "lmtslr", together with "dreampy3" and other LMT spectral line reduction tools.
+This module can of course be used standalone, but tools like the pipeline and common tools are maintained in LMTOY.
+There are also installation instructions that incoorporate those listed below here.

+See https://github.com/astroumd/lmtoy where we also maintain all [issues](https://github.com/astroumd/lmtoy/issues)

 # Normal startup after cloning the distribution

 $ virtualenv -p python3 venv
 $ source venv/bin/activate
 $ pip install -r requirements.txt